gizatechxyz/datasets/README.md

    os.environ['SSL_CERT_FILE'] = certifi.where()
    ```

-4. Load a dataset using the `load_parquet` method.
+4. Load a dataset using the `load` method.
 For example, to load `tvl-fee-per-protocol`:
    ```python
    df = loader.load('tvl-fee-per-protocol')
    ```